Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Cedar: Cedar is a common scent found in Bordeaux wines from the Medoc appellations.
 It smells of cedar wood, or an old cedar chest.

-Clos: A walled in vineyard.
+Clos: French word for a walled in vineyard.

 Closed: The term is used to describe wines that are the opposite of open.
 When a wine is closed, it does not allow the taster to experience the aromatics or flavors a wine has to offer.
 This happens most of the wine with young wines.
 Especially those from Bordeaux, which can experience a closed period before they develop secondary aromatics.

-Cold Maceration: The process before alcoholic fermentation where the temperature of the fermenting must remain low to help obtain the highest degree of extraction for additional color and aromas as well as raw materials.
+Cold Maceration: The process before alcoholic fermentation where the temperature of the fermenting must remains low to help obtain the highest degree of extraction for additional color and aromas as well as raw materials.

 Complex: Complex is an important quality in a great wine.
 Normally associated with aromatics, the term is used when a myriad of scents or fragrances are found in a wines perfume.